William Jacob Covington: Personal background

-After the harvesting of crops in the early fall of 1870, the Covington, Weaver and McIntyre families traveled by covered wagons from Rutherford Co., NC to Upshur Co., Texas, arriving in late 1870.
-In 1874, Camp County, Texas was formed out of Upshur Co., Texas and Covington was elected as the first district/county court clerk of the newly created Camp County.
+After the harvesting of crops in the early fall of 1870, the Covington, Weaver and McIntyre families traveled by covered wagons from Rutherford County, North Carolina to Upshur County, Texas, arriving in late 1870.
+In 1874, Camp County, Texas was formed out of Upshur County, Texas and Covington was elected as the first district/county court clerk of the newly created Camp County.
 The positions for district and county clerks were a consolidated position in Texas until the end of the reconstruction period in 1876.